 The hearing will be the latest attempt by individuals and campaign organisations to stem an increasing number of injunctions against protests at oil and gas sites across the UK.

-There are now court orders in force at sites connected to the industry in 10 counties: Lancashire, Sussex, Surrey, Nottinghamshire, Cheshire, Derbyshire, South Yorkshire, North Yorkshire, Hampshire and central London.
+There are now court orders in force at sites connected to the industry in at ten counties: Lancashire, Sussex, Surrey, Nottinghamshire, Cheshire, Derbyshire, North Yorkshire, South Yorkshire, Hampshire and central London.
 Some cover sites for which there is no planning permission.

 Some of those challenging the injunctions took their case to parliament this afternoon for a meeting with MPs and peers.

 The barrister, Stephanie Harrison QC, who is involved in the Ineos appeal, urged people opposed to the onshore oil and gas industry to continue campaigning and not to be deterred by injunctions.

 “Those who are participating must continue to exercise their right.
 We have to keep campaigning and protest about matters of concern and importance.